Darius Slay

-Darius Demetrius Slay Jr. (born January 1, 1991) is an American football cornerback for the Philadelphia Eagles of the National Football League (NFL).
-He played college football at Mississippi State and was drafted by the Detroit Lions in the second round of the 2013 NFL Draft.
+Darius Demetrius Slay Jr. (born January 1, 1991), nicknamed "Big Play Slay", is an American professional football cornerback for the Pittsburgh Steelers of the National Football League (NFL).
+He played college football at Itawamba before transferring to Mississippi State and was selected by the Detroit Lions in the second round of the 2013 NFL draft.
+Slay won Super Bowl LIX with the Philadelphia Eagles in the 2024 season.

-Early years
+Early life

 A native of Brunswick, Georgia, Slay attended Brunswick High School, where he was a running back and defensive back.
 He was named All-State by The Atlanta Journal-Constitution at defensive back following his senior season, and was also chosen for the Georgia North-South All-Star Game.
 He rushed for over 1,300 yards and 15 touchdowns in the 2008 season, and intercepted six passes with two touchdown returns.
 His junior season was shortened by a torn medial collateral ligament after he had rushed for 336 yards and six touchdowns in five games.
 As a sophomore, he put up 1,127 yards on 142 rushes with 13 touchdowns.
 Slay also lettered in basketball and was a standout track and field athlete.
-He was timed at 10.9 seconds in the 100 meters and 22 seconds in the 200 meters.
+He was timed at 10.92 seconds in the 100 meters and 22 seconds in the 200 meters.